Each year, most companies look toward the next 12 months (or longer) to chart their objectives (and the steps needed to get there).

-1. Understand your own Competitive Advantage
+1. Understand Your Own Competitive Advantage

-Knowing what sets your business apart from the competition is critical for strategically planning your future.
-Be as specific as possible when defining your advantages above your competitors.
+Knowing what sets your business apart from the competition is critical for strategically planning your future and setting the right long-term business goals.

 It’s important to pinpoint exactly where, how and why your business is different than any other.
 What does your organization offer that no one else does?
 Is your product distinguishable?
 Is your service clearly unique?
 Are your customers’ experiences different than if they had gone elsewhere?
 And if so, how?

 2. Anticipate Your Competitors’ Advantages (And How They Might Use Them)

 After you’ve identified your business’s competitive advantage and differentiators, it’s important to do the same for your competitors.
 When it comes to your long-term business goals, this will help your company anticipate what challenges may come.

 Do you want to know what they see as their own differentiators?
-Look at their company websites.
+Look at their company website.
 Do you want to know how they are looking to grow?
 Look at the open job positions they’re recruiting for.
 Do you want to know how their teams operate?
 Look at employer review websites.

 There is a wealth of information readily available about companies everywhere that they may not even realize gives intel into their strategies, culture and differentiators.

 Once you’ve gathered information about your competitors, use what you’ve learned to step into their shoes to think through what their futures might look like and how their advantages may impact yours.
 What might their long-term business goals be, and how may theirs affect yours?

 3. Understand Your Ideal Customer